Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 It's finally deployed its military forces throughout its whole country for the first time in more than three decades.

-And so this is a government that comes from the right set of values and the right set of principles.
+And so, this is a government that comes from the right set of values and the right set of principles.

-It's just not of not very strong.
+It's just not very strong.

 We're trying to help build it up, build up its security forces.